 Because the potential safety effects at both installations would be similar in character to those described in previous studies, and because incident and mishap rates are not anticipated to increase relative to current conditions, significant safety impacts are not expected.
-Therefore, this resource area is not analyzed further in this EA.
+Therefore, safety is not analyzed further in this EA.